Jerem-dY/Matx/README.md

 # Matx

 A lightweight, rusty matrix library that allows for simple (as in, easy to put into place) matrix handling and operations.
-Operations are not done in place, so most functions, especially mathematical operations, are pure functions that consume their arguments and output a new matrix.
+Operations are not done in-place, so most functions, especially mathematical operations, are pure functions that consume their arguments and output a new matrix.

 ![build-badge](https://img.shields.io/github/actions/workflow/status/Jerem-dY/Matx/rust.yml)
 [![GitHub](https://img.shields.io/github/license/Jerem-dY/matx)](https://github.com/Jerem-dY/Matx/blob/main/LICENSE)